toniminhkhoi/aws-iot-dashboard/hardware/README.md

 Firmware for the hardware device in the **AWS IoT Monitoring and Control Dashboard** project.
-The YOLO UNO reads sensors, controls actuators automatically, and communicates directly with the FastAPI backend over HTTP.
+The YOLO UNO reads sensors, controls actuators automatically, and communicates over HTTP with the FastAPI backend through the Application Load Balancer.

 The current firmware uses: